shuftipro/RESTful-API-v1.3/README.md

 * <h3>proof</h3>
 	This contains all the proofs that were used to verify data.
 The Proof URLs returned are temporary and valid for **15 minutes only**.

+* <h3>verification_data</h3>
+	This contains all the data used for verification.

+* <h3>verification_result</h3>
+	This is the complete result of the verification.
+1 stands for verified, 0 for not verified and null for no verification performed.

+* <h3>declined_reason</h3>
+	This key will only be returned when event is verification.declined.
+This will contain the reason why verification was declined.

 <aside class="notice">
 Note: <b>request.invalid</b> response with <b>HTTP status code 400</b> means the request is invalid.
 </aside>